+GRAPH

+P90

+P91

 Pushing the sporting envelope

 Through a combination of high-level lobbying, innovative youth policies and technological advancement, the Confederation of Australian Motorsport (CAMS) has become a prime mover in the growth of motor sport across the Asia-Pacific region

-Australia's Molly Taylor is blazing a trail for young female competitors as she tackles world rallying.
+Australia's Molly Taylor is blazing a trail for young female competitors as she tackles world rallving.

 In Australia, motor sport is a big deal.
 According to a study commissioned to Ernst & Young by the Confederation of Australian Motorsport (CAMS), it is the country's fourth most followed sport, with more than 150,000 participants (including competitors, officials, clubs, events, teams, governing bodies, industries and other participants).
-Motor sport in Australia generates AUD\$2.7 billion in direct industry output, AUD\$1.2bn in direct added value and 16 181 direct jobs

-Making lobbying and funding its key areas of focus, CAMS - the National Sporting Authority appointed by the FIA and officially recognised by the Australian Government - has since 1953 been able to successfully adapt to the unique nature of Australia's sporting landscape, even becoming a model for other ASNs affiliated with the FIA.
+Motor sport in Australia generates AUD\$2.7 billion in direct industry output, AUD\$1.2bn in direct added value and 16 181 direct jobs Making lobbying and funding its key areas of focus, CAMS - the National Sporting Authority appointed by the FIA and officially recognised by the Australian Government - has since 1953 been able to successfully adapt to the unique nature of Australia's sporting landscape, even becoming a model for other ASNs affiliated with the FIA.
 "In recent times, governments have favoured temporary street circuits in major population areas in order to ensure a direct economic impact in the city centre," explains CAMS President Andrew Papadopoulos, highlighting that as a general rule permanent motor sport venues in Australia tend to be located outside city centres.
 "CAMS has made a concerted effort to lobby for new, permanent facilities to be built.
 There are definitely greater economic benefits to this, with most permanent tracks regularly booked out months in advance, highlighting the demand for access to circuits in Australia.
 A continual focus on lobbying governments at all levels, strong strategic planning, having the 'right people in the right place' and an excellent media team have enabled the confederation to overcome business challenges and, recently have led to promising results.
 "We are delighted to have more than 27,000 active competitor licence holders as well as 10,000 plus licenced officials," says Papadopoulos.
 "If you look back to 2012, at that time we had less than 20.000 licence holders and only 7.000 officials, so there has been significant growth which we have worked hard to achieve through strong, strategic planning."

-The new Bend Motorsport Park in South Australia, regarded as one of the best in the country. and the new state-of-the-art Moto Sport Centre of Excellence at the existing Sydney Motorsport Park in New South Wales are further examples of CAMS' ability to ensure motor sport remains on the government agenda.
+The new Bend Motorsport Park in South Australia, regarded as one of the best in the country and the new state-of-the-art Moto Sport Centre of Excellence at the existing Sydney Motorsport Park in New South Wales are further examples of CAMS' ability to ensure motor sport remains on the government agenda.
 "The Centre of Excellence will be utilised to host training for those involved in motor sport in the Asia-Pacific region, which will bring with it significant economic activity locally," insists Papadopoulos.

-"Through our links with the FIA the centre can expect to see many international visitors, who will utilise the talents of our local motor sport officials, regarded as some of the best in the world."
+"Through our links with the FIA the centre can expect to see many international visitors who will utilise the talents of our local motor sport officials, regarded as some of the best in the world."
+SUPPORTING PROGRESS The Centre of Excellence, which received financial support from the New South Wales Government of Premier Gladys Berejiklian, will also host a number of community and of the motor sport media.

-SUPPORTING PROGRESS

-The Centre of Excellence, which received financial support from the New South Wales Government of Premier Gladys Berejiklian, will also host a number of community and grassroots programmes as well as the innovative Dare to Be Different (D2BD) programme, created by Susie Wolff to encourage young females to consider a career in motor sport, not just as a driver but as mechanics, engineers and as par of the motor sport media.

-In a bid to encourage young people to get involved in motor sport, CAMS is running a number of key programmes.
+sport, CAMS is running a number of key programmes.